-Electrophysiology data acquisition and statistical analyses

-Voltage signals from the probes were acquired, digitized and bandpass filtered with the Plexon OmniPlex system (Plexon, Dallas, TX) (sampling rate: 40 kHz).
-The time stamps of task events (licking and stimulus delivery) were collected simultaneously through a MATLAB (MathWorks, Natick, MA) based behavioral acquisition system (BPOD, Sanworks) synchronized with the OmniPlex system.
+Electrophysiology data acquisition and statistical analyses.
+Voltage signals from the probes were acquired, digitized, and bandpass filtered with the Plexon OmniPlex system (Plexon; sampling rate, 40 kHz).
+The time stamps of task events (licking and stimulus delivery) were collected simultaneously through a MATLAB (MathWorks) based behavioral acquisition system (BPOD, Sanworks) synchronized with the OmniPlex system.
 Kilosort 3 (Pachitariu et al., 2016) was used for automated spike sorting on a workstation with an NVIDIA GPU, CUDA, and MATLAB installed.
-Following spike sorting, Phy software was used for manual curation.
+Following spike sorting, the Phy software was used for manual curation.
 Finally, quality metrics and waveform properties were calculated using a code based on SpikeInterface (Buccino et al., 2020).
-Only units with an overall firing rate > 0.3 Hz, signal-to-noise ratio > 3.0, and an ISI violation rate < 0.2% were used for the subsequent analyses.
+Only units with an overall firing rate of >0.3 Hz, signal-to-noise ratio of >3.0, and an ISI violation rate of <0.2% were used for the subsequent analyses.
 All of the following analyses were performed on custom MATLAB and R scripts.
-Across all experimental session we recorded a total of 536 neurons from 11 mice in 28 experimental sessions $(16.7\pm5.2 \text{ neurons per session})$.
+Across all experimental session, we recorded a total of 536 neurons from 11 mice in 28 experimental sessions (16.7 $\pm$ 5.2 neurons per session).
 Taste quality and concentration recording sessions were interleaved, and the probes were lowered ~100 μm after each session.
-The spontaneous rate (calculated 5 s before stimulus) was 12.56 \pm 7.62 Hz while the evoked firing rate (calculated 5 s after stimulus) was 12.58 ± 7.63 Hz.
-Based on established criteria for assessing bursting behavior (Lee et al., 2012; Guido et al., 1992), the majority of recorded neurons (86%) exhibited tonic firing patterns, suggesting a predominant mode of sustained activity in the population of MD neurons.
+The spontaneous rate (calculated 5 s before stimulus) was 12.56 ± 7.62 Hz, while the evoked firing rate (calculated 5 s after stimulus) was 12.58 ± 7.63 Hz.
+Based on established criteria for assessing bursting behavior (Guido et al., 1992; Lee et al., 2012), the majority of recorded neurons (86%) exhibited tonic firing patterns, suggesting a predominant mode of sustained activity in the population of MD neurons.

-Taste selectivity: A neuron was defined as taste- or concentration-selective if 1) the evoked spiking activity differed significantly from the baseline activity (using "change point" analysis), and 2) it showed significantly different response profiles to the different stimuli (four tastants and water for taste quality experiments, the five different concentrations of sucrose and NaCl for the taste concentration experiments) using two-way ANOVA.
+Taste selectivity.
+A neuron was defined as taste- or concentrationselective if (1) the evoked spiking activity differed significantly from the baseline activity (using "change point" analysis) and (2) it showed significantly different response profiles to the different stimuli (four tastants and water for taste quality experiments, the five different concentrations of sucrose and NaCl for the taste concentration experiments) using two-way ANOVA.

-Change point analysis: Taste selectivity was first evaluated using a "change point" (CP) analysis (Jezzini et al., 2013; Liu and Fontanini, 2015; Vincis and Fontanini, 2016).
+Change point analysis.
+Taste selectivity was first evaluated using a "change point" (CP) analysis (Jezzini et al., 2013; Liu and Fontanini, 2015; Vincis and Fontanini, 2016).
 Initially, we computed the cumulative distribution function (CDF) of spike occurrences in all trials for a given stimulus.
 For each neuron and stimulus, we analyzed the CDF within the time interval starting 1 s before and ending 2 s after taste delivery.
 Sudden changes in firing rates resulted in a piecewise change in the CDF slope, leading to the identification of a CP.
-If no CP was detected for any of the stimuli, the neuron was deemed non-responsive.
+If no CP was detected for any of the stimuli, the neuron was deemed nonresponsive.
 If at least one significant CP was found after stimulus presentation, two-way ANOVA (see below) was performed to further establish taste selectivity.